An Introduction to Gulp.js - SitePoint

 gulpfile.js and enter

 gulp at the command line.
-Your images, HTML, CSS and JavaScript will all be processed then Gulp will remain active watching for updates and re-running tasks as necessary.
+Your images, HTML, CSS and JavaScript will be processed, then Gulp will remain active watching for updates and re-running tasks as necessary.
 Hit Ctrl/Cmd + C to abort monitoring and return to the command line.

 Step 7: Profit!

-Other plug-ins you may find useful:
+Other plugins you may find useful:

-- gulp-load-plugins – load all Gulp plug-in modules without
+- gulp-load-plugins: load all Gulp plugin modules without

 requiredeclarations

-- gulp-preprocess – a simple HTML and JavaScript preprocessor
+- gulp-preprocess: a simple HTML and JavaScript preprocess

-- gulp-less – the Less CSS pre-processor plug-in
+- or gulp-less: the Less CSS pre-processor plugin

-- gulp-stylus – the Stylus CSS pre-processor plug-in
+- gulp-stylus: the Stylus CSS pre-processor plugin

-- gulp-sequence – run a series of gulp tasks in a specific order

-- gulp-size – displays file sizes and savings
+- gulp-size: displays file sizes and savings

-- gulp-nodemon – uses nodemon to automatically restart Node.js applications when changes occur.
+- gulp-nodemon: uses nodemon to automatically restart Node.js applications when changes occur

-Gulp can also call other Node.js modules – they don’t necessarily need to be plug-ins, e.g.
+Gulp tasks can run any JavaScript code or Node.js modules.
+They don’t necessarily need to be plugins — for example:

-- browser-sync – automatically reload assets or refresh your browser when changes occur
+- browser-sync: automatically reload assets or refresh your browser when changes occur

-- del – delete files and folders (perhaps clean your
+- del: delete files and folders (perhaps clean your

-buildfolder at the start of every run).
+buildfolder at the start of every run)

 Invest a little time and Gulp could save many hours of development frustration.
 The advantages:

-- plug-ins are plentiful
+- plugins are plentiful

 - configuration using pipes is readable and easy to follow

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!